 1. PMOLED (Passive Matrix OLED)

 PMOLED stands for Passive Matrix Organic Light Emitting Diode.
-The PMOLEDs are easy to find and much cheaper than other LEDs, but they cannot work for a long duration as their lifespan is very short.
+These devices are easy to find and much cheaper than other LEDs, but they cannot last long as their lifespan is very short.
 Therefore, this type of display is generally for small devices up to 3 inches.

 2. AMOLED